tara-nguyen/PyGame/README.md

 - Modify the `updatePlayer()` and `updateFoot()` methods to accommodate multiple players' movements.
 - Split the `kickBall()` method in the `Player` class into: `prepareBallKick()`, `updateKickingFoot()`, and `checkBallTouch()` in that class, as well as the `kickBall()` method in each of the child classes.
 - Draw two players, a goalkeeper and an outfielder/striker, onto the screen.

-Changes to the ball:
-- Add `load()` method.
-- Put the ball at a fixed position at the start of the program.
-After the player scores, the ball will be returned to this position.
-- Reduce the speed.
-- Rename `moveBall()` into `move()`.
-Modify that method to allow goalkeeper movements.
-- Modify the `hitPlayer()` method to accommodate the presence of multiple players.